 “Exactly.
 All most of us do is use the great colors nature’s given us to paint these stuffed-up jerks who run the show.
 Or we try to paint nature, but come on—do we ever really succeed?
 So I did pure color.
 Let people see how it looks when it isn’t shackled to something else.”

 Daria peered a little closer.
-It was hard to tell in the dim light, but she noticed a subtle gradient in the greens and yellows, and how they clashed in sharp contrast at some points yet subtly mingled together in others.
+It was hard to tell in the dim light, but she noticed a subtle gradient in the greens and yellows, how they clashed in sharp contrast at some points but subtly mingled in others.

 “I think I can see it,” she said.
 “You didn’t mindlessly slather paint onto the canvas.
 You put a lot of thought into this—intensifying the hues here and there.
-Not only yellow and green, but yellow and green in all their varieties.”
+It's not only yellow and green, but yellow and green in all their varieties.”

 “Just some of their varieties, there are way more than what you see here.
 That’s the idea though, yeah.”